iNZightVIT/Lite/README.md

 To do/Known Issues:
 -------------------
-- [General] Plots in the "Visualize" module seem to have an ugly border around them for certain browsers - fix.
-- [General] Fix the "Datatables" bug
-- [General] Fix the footer/panel overlap bug.
+- [General] Fix the "Datatables" bug.
 - [Time Series] Change the way plots are drawn to how it was done in "Visualize".
 - [Time Series] "Provide Time Information" needs to be linked to server.R
 - [Time Series] Check if it can handle datasets with the "DATE" columns in column 2+.